Photo: Robin Plaskoff Horton

 Perform an ice-point or boiling-point test.
 The ice-point test involves putting the sensor or probe in a cup of ice water.
-It should read 32 degrees Fahrenheit and 0 degrees Celsius.
+It should display 32 degrees Fahrenheit or 0 degrees Celsius.
 The boiling-point test works the same way.
 Boil a pot of water and place the thermometer’s probe in the water.
 Then, compare the readings to the known boiling point of your altitude.
 Keep in mind that altitude and air pressure can alter the freezing and boiling points.

 Q. Can you adjust an outdoor thermometer?

-Outdoor thermometers can usually be calibrated to make sure you’re getting accurate readings.
+Outdoor thermometers can usually be calibrated to make sure they’re providing accurate readings.
 With some, you may simply adjust the dial to match the results of an ice-point or boil-point test.
 Digital models may offer a way to adjust the readings according to an ice-point test, or they may have a reset button that calibrates the thermometer back to digital settings.

 Q. What is the best place to put my outdoor thermometer?

 Try to place the thermometer somewhere where the readings won’t be altered by landscaping, the sun, or the weather.
 For example, it should be between 4 and 6 feet off the ground and at least 20 feet from concrete.
 Concrete reflects heat, causing the temperature to rise.

 Outdoor thermometers and sensors don’t belong in full sun.
 Direct sunlight can cause higher temperature readings that don’t match the actual air temperature.
 Finally, try to place the thermometer where it has a degree of protection from rain.